BehaviorTree/btcpp_website/docs/tutorial-basics/tutorial_07_multiple_xml.md

 # How to use multiple XML files

-In the examples which we presented so far, we always create an entire Tree and its SubTrees from a **single XML file**.
+In the examples we have presented, we always create an entire Tree and its SubTrees from a **single XML file**.

-But has the number of SubTrees grows, it is convenient to use multiple files.
+But as the number of SubTrees grows, it is convenient to use multiple files.

 ## Our subtrees